Alexander Butlerov Chemistry Institute: Department of High Molecular and Organoelement Compounds

-Among graduates of the department of High Molecular and Organoelement Compounds is a member of RAS Oleg G. Sinyashin, director of the Institute of Organic and Physical Chemistry named after A.E.
-Arbuzov of the Russian Academy of Sciences, Vladimir I. Galkin director of Alexander Butlerov Institute of Chemistry, professor Rafael A. Cherkasov honored worker of science of the Russian Federation and many other scientists, working both in Russia and abroad.

 Department of Inorganic Chemistry

 Department trains specialist in the areas of inorganic and coordination chemistry, provides courses on disciplines “General chemistry” and “Inorganic chemistry” for chemical, biological, geographical, geological, environmental and physical faculties.
 Within specialization “Inorganic chemistry” lectures on chemistry of complex compounds, synthesis of inorganic compounds, theory of solutions, optical and electrochemical methods of research of balance in solutions magnetochemistry and radio frequency spectroscopy of coordination compounds, balance in heterogeneous inorganic systems, theory of symmetry in coordination chemistry, supramolecular inorganic chemistry and inorganic chemistry clusters.
 In addition to the general course of inorganic chemistry, chemists of the faculty have courses in metrology, basics of bioinorganic chemistry, anthropogenic systems and environmental risks, environmental chemistry, computers in chemical calculations and many others.
 Head of the Department – Professor Rustem R. Amirov, doctor of Science in chemistry.

 The department develops research work.
 The main aim of research implemented – development of new approaches to study of composition, stability structure of coordination metal compounds in various condensed mediums, kinetics and mechanisms of fast reactions of substitution and synthesis of compounds with desired properties.
 Thermodynamics of formation reactions and structure of coordination metal compounds with various organic ligands, including bioactive ligands has been studied.
 Regularities of solvation reactions ligand, proton and electron exchange in solutions of coordination compounds were set.
 On the grounds of basic studies a number of compounds with high anti-tumor activity were synthesized.

 The Department conducts research in the following fields: